calidae/normandy-css/docs/reference/utilities/flexbox.md

 ### Column Reverse

-<br> Use `u-flex-column-reverse` to position flex items vertically in the
+Use `u-flex-column-reverse` to position flex items vertically in the opposite direction:
-opposite direction:

 <!-- prettier-ignore-start -->